KILTprotocol/kilt-did-utilities/README.md

 - `WS_ENDPOINT`: The RCP endpoint.
 Defaults to `wss://spiritnet.kilt.io`.
 - `NONCE`: The nonce to use to sign the DID operation.
 Defaults to the one after the one currently on chain.

+To run this script, execute `yarn run claim-web3name` and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.

+## Link an account

+This script requires the following env variables:

+- `SUBMITTER_ADDRESS`: The KILT address of the DID creation operation.
+- `DID_MNEMONIC`: The mnemonic of the DID to create, **including any derivation path**.

+To run this script, execute `yarn run link-account` and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.

+## Unlink an account

+This script requires the following env variables:

+- `SUBMITTER_ADDRESS`: The KILT address of the DID creation operation.
+- `DID_MNEMONIC`: The mnemonic of the DID to create, **including any derivation path**.
+- `UNLINK_ACCOUNT`: The address of the account to unlink from the provided DID.

-To run this script, execute `yarn run claim-web3name`, save the DID mnemonic that is printed on the console, and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.
+To run this script, execute `yarn run unlink-account` and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.

 ## DID-sign an encoded extrinsic with the authentication key